 If you wager on a favorite, then you will be issued a negative moneyline.
 The moneyline when placing a wager on a favorite tells you how much money you would be required to wager in order to return a $100 profit on your bet.

 In the case of the Sharks (-230) is telling us that it would be necessary for you to bet $230 on San Jose if you desired to make a $100 return from your wager.

 Moneylines on favorites tend to vary depending upon how certain the oddsmakers at the sportsbook are that a team is going to win the game.
 Prohibitive favorites can jump up into some very high numbers, although that seldom happens in the NHL, where the competitive balance runs quite deep.

 Now that you understand how the moneyline works on a favorite, it’s time to make a play on one in an NHL game.
-At the SugarHouse sportsbook, you’ll find competitive lines and be welcomed by a 100 percent matching deposit bonus worth up to $250.
+Check out the latest odds at BetRivers.